 Some training topics and areas of focus may include:

-- Policing the schools in 2016: Programs, practices, personalities, politics and more…
+- Policing the schools in today’s ambiguous, uncertain, political and polarized world: Programs, practices, personalities, politics and more…

 - Models and best practices for school-based policing